Dvar Torah Outliner

 Our next step is to make additional calls to the Texts (v3) endpoint to retrieve the text of our commentaries.
 In theory, you also do some filtering here to determine exactly which commentaries you'd like in your outline.

-For the sake of the brevity of this tutorial though, we will just include the first three commentaries that appear in our list in the outline.
+For the sake of the brevity of this tutorial, we will just include the first three commentaries that appear in our list in the outline.
 Feel free to play with this!
 There's a lot that can be done at this stage.

 Since we'll be repeating the same process three times, let's define a function get_commentary_text(ref) to help us with our text retrieval: